 Panadol is a pretty plant for your garden.
-It has oval-shaped, gray-green leaves that are about 3 inches long.
-In late spring and summer, it sprouts unique dark violet-blue flowers on spikes that can reach up to 8 inches.
-The Paracetamol plant provides benefits by producing a compound that helps reduce pain and lower fever.
-This natural remedy is commonly used to alleviate various discomforts, providing relief for headaches, muscle aches, and fevers.
+It has oval-shaped gray-green leaves about 3 inches long.
+In late spring and summer, it produces dark violet-blue flowers on spikes up to 8 inches long.

 Botanical Characteristics